The Faculty holds a number of named and other scholarships for undergraduate and postgraduate Law students, in support of student fees.

 UCT runs a strong financial support programme, and there is plenty of information available on how the various support packages are structured.
 In addition, external funding opportunities for undergraduate Law students can be sourced in the Undergraduate Bursaries handbook available here, while UCT runs a dedicated Postgraduate Funding unit to provide information and guidance on postgraduate funding options and opportunities.

-The Call for Applications for 2021 scholarships will open in November 2020, and these must be applied for on the official application form/s (see 3 above).
-Decisions are communicated by mid-February of the year of study.
-The following scholarships are available:
+The Call for Applications for 2021 scholarships opens 1 December 2020, and closes 15 February 2021 - and these must be applied for on the official application form (see 4 above).
+Decisions are communicated only after registration is completed for the applicable academic year.

 External Undergraduate Scholarship Opportunities